ENERGY USE & CLIMATE CHANGE

 - Supplying energy-efficient products

-- Developing innovative approaches to increase data center operation efficiencies
+- Developing innovative approaches to manage the exponential growth of data in their operations

-- Delivering services to help customers implement the most energy-efficient solutions for their business
+- Delivering services to help customers implement the most energy-efficient solutions for their businesses

-- Supplying information solutions to optimize business functions, accelerate research, and enhance public infrastructure
+- Supplying information solutions to optimize business functions, accelerate research, leverage data assets, and enhance public infrastructure

 To set our emissions targets, we began with the imperative to achieve an absolute reduction of at least 80 percent by 2050 in accordance with the Intergovernmental Panel on Climate Change’s (IPCC’s) Fourth Assessment Report recommendations.
 We then modeled various reduction trajectories to help us identify a solution that would be elastic enough to adjust to changes in our business while achieving a peak in absolute emissions by 2015, in accordance with recommendations from the 2007 Bali Climate Declaration.

 Our model was based on the Corporate Finance Approach to Climate-stabilizing Targets (C-FACT) proposal presented by Autodesk in 2009.
 The model calculates the annual percentage reduction in intensity required to achieve an absolute goal.
-It aligns business performance and emissions reductions performance, rather than forcing tradeoffs between them, and drives investment beyond one-time reductions to those that can be sustained into the future.
+We selected this approach because intensity targets better accommodate growth through acquisitions (in which net emissions have not changed but accountability for them has shifted), and aligns business performance with emissions reductions performance rather than forcing tradeoffs between them.
+Setting an intensity trajectory also drives investment beyond one-time reductions to those that can be sustained into the future.

 The C-FACT system, however, is “front-loaded” as it requires a declining absolute reduction in intensity each year.
 EMC developed a variant of the model that requires reductions to be more aggressive than the previous year.
 This makes better economic sense for the company as it leverages the learning curve for alternative fuels as they become more efficient and cost-effective.
-Please see figure below for more information about the trajectories studied.
+Please see the figure at the left for more information about the trajectories studied.

-Our Ireland Center of Excellence (COE) also continues to participate in the European Emissions Trading Schemes, which is managed by the Ireland Environmental Protection Agency.
+Our Ireland Center of Excellence (COE) also continues to participate in the European Emissions Trading Schemes, which is managed by the Ireland Environmental Protection Agency (EPA).
 While we have been significantly below our emissions allowances the past several years, the next period from 2013 to 2020 will be particularly challenging as it is expected that our allowance will be cut by an additional 30 percent.
+The Ireland EPA will issue allowances in 2013.

-EMC purchased 65,000 Renewable Energy Certificates (RECs) in support of renewable energy generated in the U.S. during 2011.
-Each of these RECs represents one megawatt-hour of renewable electricity delivered to the power grid by alternative energy sources.
-The RECs are third-party verified to meet strict environmental and consumer protection standards.
-The 65,000 megawatt-hours purchase represents approximately 10% of the grid electricity consumed at all U.S. EMC facilities including VMware® and all divisions during 2011.
+EMC purchased 175,000 MWh of Renewable Energy Certificates (RECs) in support of renewable energy generated in the U.S. during 2012.
+The RECs purchased supported renewable electricity delivered to the national power grid by alternative energy sources.
+The RECs are third-party verified by Green-e Energy to meet strict environmental and consumer protection standards.
+The 175,000 MWh represents over 30 percent of the grid electricity consumed at all U.S. EMC facilities including all divisions during 2012.

 At EMC, we strive to increase the breadth and depth of our GHG reporting.
-In 2011, we started to report on 5 of the 15 categories of scope 3 emissions based on the WRI Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard.
-(Scope 3 emissions are all the indirect emissions occur from sources owned or controlled by other entities in the reporting company’s value chain.)
+In 2012, we reported on five of the 15 categories of Scope 3 emissions based on the WRI Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard.
+These reported categories, listed as follows, represent the greatest opportunity to drive improvement through our own actions and influence.

-We track corporate business travel miles from commercial flight and rail via our corporate American Express accounts.
+We track global corporate business travel miles from commercial flight and rail via our corporate American Express accounts.
+Beginning in 2012, we also accounted for the emissions associated with global business travel car rentals in our Scope 3 accounting efforts.
 The methodology for calculating the emissions associated with business travel is aligned with the GHG Protocol Corporate Accounting and Reporting Standard.

 Purchased Goods & Services